-As part of CBYF’s commitment to youth engagement, we aim to build meaningful opportunities to engage young people - we believe that we can learn a lot from youth.
+As part of Communities Building Youth Future’s commitment to youth engagement, we aim to build meaningful opportunities to engage young people - we believe that we can learn a lot from youth.
 We believe that youth perspectives, beliefs, and visions for the future should shape our work and we want to share these with changemakers across the country.
 The following blog showcases the voice of youth with lived/living experience.

 As a young person living through the COVID-19 pandemic, I am grateful to have my wellness, health, housing, and a plan for the upcoming year.
 Others are not as fortunate.
 Unfortunately, while the world has turned to focus on a global pandemic, the street-level issues in our communities are falling through the cracks.